Internal · Instructor Reference

 Std: lifts off at proper airspeed; establishes proper climb pitch; correct release procedure.

-Obj: overrunning the towline; towline break; release failure; over-/under-speeding; porpoising; canopy opening.
+Obj: overrunning the towline; towline break; release failure; over-/under-speeding; porpoising.

 Std: demonstrates correct response as required.